 (b) Your contact Information such as email addresses and telephone numbers.

-Data provided to us through our contact form, or where you e-mail us, is processed by us with your consent.
+Where you provide us with data through our contact form, or where you e-mail us, our lawful basis for processing your personal data is consent.
 You may remove your consent at any time by contacting us using the information given in this Privacy Notice.

 Where you enter into a contract with us, or you request us to take steps at your request prior to entering into a contract, we process your data under that contract.
 Additional contractual terms and conditions will apply to your contract with us.